The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 When you are done filling out the form, select the Save button.
 You will then be automatically taken to the metadata submission step.

-When created, each BIL submission will have a a unique 16-digit identifier associated with it (e.g. 6247417d691a4548) and a unique dropbox-like landing zone directory (e.g. /bil/lz/username/6247417d691a4548.
-This landing zone directory is where the datasets belonging to the submission must be transferred to for validation and ingestion processing.
+When created, each BIL submission will have a unique 16-digit identifier associated with it (e.g. 6247417d691a4548) and a unique dropbox-like landing zone directory (e.g. /bil/lz/username/6247417d691a4548.
+This landing zone directory is where the datasets belonging to the submission must be transferred for validation and ingestion processing.

 and then New Metadata